By Margaret Kennedy

 This was the second evening she would spend all alone up here, shut in with her troubles, while the light sank away….Dusk, in this room, had no soft and lingering tints; it was merely the failure, the death of day.
 And the silence of this room had no peace, no repose.
 It was sterile and empty.

 I wish I had read this on Kindle because of its highlighting capabilities and ability to search and find certain parts about certain people.
 This is one of those books that one can reread again and again and find more meaning and insight each time.
-I learned of this book a couple of years ago thanks to the wonderful blog, http://anotherlookbook.com/ which seeks to uncover and restore some of the “really-good-but-almost-entirely-forgotten books that “languish on library book shelves for decades” or “yard sales after someone’s grandma passes away.”
-But fair warning: do not visit this website unless you have a couple of hours to spare.
+I learned of this book a couple of years ago thanks to the wonderful blog, which has since closed Dow, which sought to uncover and restore some of the “really-good-but-almost-entirely-forgotten books that “languish on library book shelves for decades” or “yard sales after someone’s grandma passes away.”

 September 8, 2019